r-karamad/proguider/README.md

 # proguider
-This repo contains code sources to deploy an API and a custom Terraform plugin.
+This repo contains a saource code to deploy an API and a custom Terraform plugin.